If you have questions about the exam, registration, or feedback about your test experience, please let us know.

 The American Literature, Analyzing and Interpreting Literature, College Composition Modular and English Literature exams have optional essays that may be required by some colleges and universities.
 These essays are scored by faculty at the colleges and universities that require them.
 If you are taking any of the above exams and have questions about whether you need to take the optional essay, you must contact the institution that will receive your scores.
 If you do not select an institution to receive your optional essay on exam day, CLEP will retain your essay for 18 months.

 You will receive an immediate score report for CLEP exams, except exams with essays, such as College Composition.
+Scores will also be available in My Account one business day after you take your exam.
+College Composition scores will be available online 1–2 weeks following your exam.
 For exams where there is an optional essay required by your institution, you will receive your score for the multiple-choice section, but you will not receive scores for your essays until after your institution scores them.
 Find out more information about your score.

 College Composition Modular